cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/share-new-site.md

 ## Create a Tunnel

-You can now [create an Argo Tunnel](/connections/connect-apps/create-tunnel) that will connect `cloudflared` to Cloudflare's edge.
+You can now [create a Tunnel](/connections/connect-apps/create-tunnel) that will connect `cloudflared` to Cloudflare's edge.
 You'll configure the details of that Tunnel in the next step.

 Run the following command to create a Tunnel.
 You can replace `new-website` with any name that you choose.